Information in this Post

 Hiring a Software Consultant – Online Training

-If working one on one is not right we have our online fast-track course for ServiceM8 with many other online courses planned for the future, these self-paced online training allows customers to even try at a much lower level on how we can work together, because it’s delivered online, but that can lead into the next level of project if required.
+If working one on one is not right we have our online fast-track course for ServiceM8 with many other online courses planned for the future, this self-paced online training allows customers to even try at a much lower level on how we can work together, because it’s delivered online, but that can lead into the next level of project if required.

 The Online Fastrack course for Servicem8 covers the desktop setup, which allows people to use the trial time as best as possible to ensure they get the best out of it.